Peripatopsis aereus

 Peripatopsis aereus is a species of velvet worm in the family Peripatopsidae.
-This species is known only from the Riviersonderend Mountains in South Africa.
+Also known as the Riviersonderend velvet worm, this species is known only from the Riviersonderend Mountains in South Africa.
 This velvet worm was discovered living in sympatry with another species in the same genus, P. lawrencei.
 These two sympatric species can be distinguished based on the number of legs: The species P. aereus has 18 pairs of legs, whereas the species P. lawrencei has only 17 leg pairs.

 Discovery

 In 2009, a phylogenetic analysis of the genus Peripatopsis using molecular data first identified this velvet worm as a distinct lineage in a phylogenetic tree based on a single specimen.
 This species was first described in 2024 by the zoologists Julian A. Nieto Lawrence and Savel R. Daniels.
 They based the original description of this species on two specimens, a holotype and a paratype, both collected in 2022 in Oubos, near the site where the first specimen was found in the Riviersonderend Mountains in Western Cape province in South Africa.
 These specimens were found inside or under decaying logs or leaf litter in a patch of Afromontane forest.
 The type specimens are deposited in the South African Museum of Cape Town.